Rochester, Kent: History

-Neolithic remains have been found in the vicinity of Rochester; over time, it has been variously occupied by Celts, Romans, Jutes and/or Saxons.
-During the Celtic period, it was one of the two administrative centres of the Cantiaci tribe.
+Remains from the Neolithic Age have been found in the vicinity of Rochester; over time, it has been variously occupied by Celts, Romans, Jutes and/or Saxons.
+During the Celtic Period, it was one of the two administrative centres of the Cantiaci tribe.
 During the Roman conquest of Britain, a decisive battle was fought at the Medway somewhere near Rochester.
 The first bridge was subsequently constructed early in the Roman period.
-During the later Roman period, the settlement was walled in stone.
+During the later Roman Period, the settlement was walled in stone.
 King Æthelberht of Kent (560–616) established a legal system which has been preserved in the 12th-century Textus Roffensis.
-In AD 604, the bishopric and cathedral were founded.
-During this period, from the recall of the legions until the Norman conquest, Rochester was sacked at least twice and besieged on another occasion.
+In AD 604, the bishopric and Rochester Cathedral were founded.
+During this period, from the recall of the legions until the Norman Conquest, Rochester was sacked at least twice and besieged on another occasion.

-The medieval period saw the building of the current cathedral (1080–1130, 1227 and 1343), the building of two castles and the establishment of a significant town.
+The medieval period saw the building of the current Rochester Cathedral (1080–1130, 1227 and 1343), the building of two castles and the establishment of a significant town.
 Rochester Castle saw action in the sieges of 1215 and 1264.
-Rochester's basic street plan was set out, constrained by the river, Watling Street, Rochester Priory and Rochester Castle.
+Rochester's basic street plan was set out, constrained by the River Medway, Watling Street, Rochester Priory and Rochester Castle.

 Rochester has produced two martyrs: St John Fisher, executed by Henry VIII for refusing to sanction the divorce of Catherine of Aragon; and Bishop Nicholas Ridley, executed by Queen Mary for being an English Reformation protestant.